 - Disputes between executors and beneficiaries

 - Bringing or defending claims under the Inheritance (Provision for Family and Dependants) Act 1975 – some family members and dependents are eligible to make a claim when someone has died, should the deceased's will not make reasonable financial provision to support them

 - Promises, assurances and conduct - instances where claims can be made where assurances by the deceased were made which are not reflected by either the relevant will or the intestacy rules

 - Negligence claims

 - Contentious applications to the Court of Protection including applications in relation to Statutory Wills

 - Professional negligence in relation to wills, trusts and/or estates

-If you have an enquiry in relation to a disputed probate matter or simply want to speak to a member of our friendly Team for further information and guidance, please use the request a call back or make an enquiry option to get in touch.
+If you have an enquiry in relation to a disputed probate matter or simply want to speak to a member of our team, feel free to request a call back or make an enquiry.